Panopto/panopto-index-connector/README.md

 ### The Microsoft Graph Connector implementation

 The Microsoft Graph Connector implementation, under `microsoft_graph_implementation.py`, works out of the box with Microsoft 365.
-To configure this implementation, you'll need to configure the values in `microsoft_graph.yaml`.
+To configure this implementation, please refer [this document](https://docs.google.com/document/d/1CbnS4VnoKponmPx0CaxncpjPRpT7NEJ50XamLHTm4J4/edit?usp=sharing).

 ### Developing or customizing an implementation